AggroBoy/dnsimple-ddns/README.md

 Note that the install script assumes your servers look a lot like mine, and could easily cause damage if used carelessly.
 You probably shouldn't use it unless you're very sure it meets your needs.
 It's only a convenience anyway;
-just put the script in /opt/ddns, create /etc/ddnsrc with the correct values, install the .service and go!
+just put the script in /opt/ddns, create /etc/ddnsrc (or ~/.ddnsrc) with the correct values, install the .service and go!

 ## Config

-There are four parameters that need to be set in /etc/ddnsrc:
+There are four parameters that need to be set in /etc/ddnsrc (or ~/.ddnsrc):

 * **`TOKEN`** : The oauth2 access token for your dnsimple account; this can (must) be created on the dnsimple website.